dudo/dudo/README.md

 > The battle against complexity in web development is a constant tug of war.
 We give a little to get something new, we take it back to make it simpler.
 > Progress is good.
 Complexity is a bridge.
 Simplicity is the destination.

 I love this [quote from DHH](https://world.hey.com/dhh/introducing-propshaft-ee60f4f6).
 For those unfamiliar, DHH is the founder of Ruby's Rails framework, and is a huge proponent of the "mighty monolith."
-While I admire DHH's stance on simplicity, I diverge on architectural ideals.
+While I admire DHH's stance on simplicity, we diverge on architectural ideals.
 Modern tooling streamlines microservices management:

 - [Container Orchestration](https://kubernetes.io/docs/tutorials/kubernetes-basics/) in the cloud automates deployment and scaling of [12-factor apps](https://12factor.net/).
 - [Service meshes](https://buoyant.io/service-mesh-manifesto) externalize common code for inter-service communication.
 This enhances traffic management and security.